karizabal/ratings-project/README.md

 The observed statistic is 51.45.

-**The p-value is 0.125**, therefore I **fail to reject** the null under a 0.05 significance level.
+**The p-value is 0.125**, therefore I **fail to reject** the null at a 0.05 significance level.
 Accordingly, the missingness of `'rating'` may not be dependent on `'minutes'`.
 Below is the empirical distribution of the test statistics (and observed statistic):

 <iframe src='assets/minutes-dependency-test.html' width='800' height='500' frameborder='0' ></iframe>